LoginRadius/html5-sdk/README.md

 <h6 id="LoginByUserName-post-"> Auth Login by Username (POST)</h6>
- This API retrieves a copy of the user data based on the Username  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-login-by-username)
+ This API retrieves a copy of the user data based on the Username.
+[More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-login-by-username)